psiko23/Challenge-01/README.md

 * Practice creating usable and informative README files

 ## Acceptance Criteria
-User was given starter code and prompted with the following Acceptance Criteria
+User was given starter code and prompted with the following Acceptance Criteria:

 ```
 WHEN I view the source code